Therapy for Depression and Anxiety

 My name is Michelle Webber, Licensed Clinical Social Worker (LCSW), and I offer therapy for depression and anxiety for teens and adults here in Los Angeles and online Depression and anxiety are both incredibly common, but also very treatable with professional help.
 No matter how bad things might seem, or how long you have been struggling, there is hope.

 Below are some common questions and answers about therapy for depression and anxiety.
-If you are interested in getting started or want to learn more, please feel free to reach out at (323) 301-0083.
+If you are interested in getting started or want to learn more, please reach out at (323) 301-0083.

 Do I need therapy for depression?